Shad02w/Youtube-Chat-in-Fullscreen/README.md

 - [x] Create an options pages (options popup is enough)
 - [x] Able to turn on/off the extension
 - [x] Drag and move the overlay
+- [x] Able to resize and change font size without options page
+- [ ] Save the size and position change to chrome storage
 - [ ] Support live stream replay video page
 - [ ] Show membership ticker and super chat
 - [ ] Turn on/off the chat list overlay directly temporarily without going to options page
-- [ ] Able to resize and change font size without options page
+- [ ]
 - [ ] Chat list remain unchanged when user exit autoscroll mode
 - [ ] Refresh should not be need to update the on/off state of the extension